nervous-rob/historical-fidelity-simulator/README.md

 ### Performance Notes

+- Classical mode:
-- Classical mode: Efficient for systems up to 100 sites
+  - CPU: Efficient for systems up to 100 sites
+  - GPU: Can handle systems up to 1000 sites with 5-20x speedup
+- Quantum mode:
-- Quantum mode: Limited by QuTiP tensor operations
+  - CPU: Limited by QuTiP tensor operations (max ~10 sites)
-  - Recommended maximum: 10 sites
+  - GPU: 2-5x speedup for matrix operations with CuPy
   - Memory usage scales exponentially with system size
   - Use periodic boundary conditions for better physics